MazingAn/fast_api_offline/readme.md

-# the flightdata detect service
+# the fast api offline template

 ## Configuration of Environment On Line
 1. install the requirements by `pip install -r requirements`